mubtakir-lazuardi/mubtakir-lazuardi/README.md

 ### Hi there, I'm Farhan Yudhi Fatah! 👋

-I'm an **IT Project Manager** and **Software Engineer** passionate about technology, software development, and project management.
+I'm an **Senior IT Project Manager** and **Junior Software Engineer** passionate about technology, software development, and project management.
 I lead a **remote software company** and work with both technical and non-technical teams to build high-quality solutions. 🚀

 ---